Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Adjacent to the fort and museum is the Willem III Tower, which was built in 1868 and served as a public clock tower and lighthouse.

-The light in the tower was extinguished in 1963, however, you can still climb the tower for exceptional views overlooking the city, downtown, and stunning scenery.
+The light in the tower was extinguished in 1963; however, you can still climb the tower for exceptional views overlooking the city, downtown, and stunning scenery.

 Every Tuesday night, Fort Zoutman hosts the Bon Bini Festival, which both presents and celebrates the island’s cultural heritage.

-17. Soak Up the Views While Dining at The West Deck
+16. Soak Up the Views While Dining at The West Deck

-Located on the brand new Linear Park of Aruba at the Governors Bay is The West Deck, a restaurant set on a large wooden deck over the white sandy beach and on the water’s edge.
+Located on the brand new Linear Park of Aruba at Governors Bay is The West Deck, a restaurant set on a large wooden deck over the white sandy beach and on the water’s edge.

-Every table at the restaurant has a spectacular view of the ocean, and especially of the cruise ships arriving and departing the island during the cruise ship season.
+Every table at the restaurant has a spectacular view of the ocean, especially of the cruise ships arriving and departing the island during the cruise ship season.

-The setting of the restaurant is casual and fun, and the drinks and relaxed lunch and dinner menu in addition to the gorgeous views of the beach create the perfect, tranquil environment and dining experience.
+The setting of the restaurant is casual and fun, and the drinks and relaxed lunch and dinner menu, in addition to the gorgeous views of the beach, create the perfect, tranquil environment and dining experience.

-Start the meal right with one of their hot and cold Caribbean appetizers, from perfectly marinated Spicy Shrimp and Fish Ceviche in fresh lemon juice, papaya pepper, cilantro, and red onion to Balashi Grouper Fingers, which are dipped in Balashi Beer and fried golden and served with a creamy tarragon sauce.
+Start the meal right with one of their hot and cold Caribbean appetizers, from perfectly marinated spicy shrimp and fish ceviche in fresh lemon juice, papaya pepper, cilantro, and red onion to Balashi grouper fingers, which are dipped in Balashi beer and fried golden and served with a creamy tarragon sauce.

 Address: Lloyd G. Smith Blvd, Oranjestad

-18. Snap a Photo by the Aruba Sign in Plaza Turismo
+17. Snap a Photo by the Aruba Sign in Plaza Turismo

 For the best Aruba sign to take photos, head over to Plaza Turismo near the airport at the beginning of downtown Oranjestad.

 There is an open-air plaza just off Surfside Beach facing the island’s main boulevard with large blue and green letters artistically spelling out the name of the country.
+Perhaps while flying over Aruba, you were able to look down at the city and notice a welcome mat below.

 As you visit this plaza, you can notice the subtly built welcome mat with polished black and white stones up close, which are arranged like a hand-woven tapestry to honor the island’s Indigenous heritage.